Art and Craft Room Organization

 This post contains affiliate links, which means I will earn a commission if you purchase through them, at no extra cost to you.
 As an Amazon affiliate, I earn from qualifying purchases.

-Ever since, I’ve been working on this area in my basement off and on, and I have some progress updates for you.
+Since then, I’ve been working on this area in my basement off and on, and I have some progress updates for you.
 It’s now a space that welcomes me to come and create – to draw, to work in my journals, create calligraphy, lettering, and watercolor projects, etc., and I’m so excited about that.

 This is honestly the first time I’ve ever had a well-planned, organized space to create.
 I’m almost giddy about it.